h2non/fw/README.md

 ## Features

 - Support series or parallel control-flow modes
-- Collections transformers and mapping (each, map...)
+- Collections iterators (each, map...)
 - Runs in node and browsers
 - Simple and easy-to-use API
 - Tiny (~200 SLOC)